 Historic Preservation Grants

-Established in 1986, the State-funded Historic Preservation Grant Program helps municipalities and non-profit organizations rehabilitate and keep in active use the buildings that make up a vital part of Vermont’s historic downtowns, villages, and rural communities, as well as its iconic landscape.
+Established in 1986, the State-funded Historic Preservation Grant Program helps municipalities and non-profit organizations rehabilitate the historic buildings that are a vital part of Vermont’s downtowns, villages, and rural communities, as well as its iconic landscape.

-Since inception, the program has granted almost $4 million towards the preservation of over 500 historic community buildings.
+Since inception, the program has provided almost $5 million towards the preservation of over 550 historic community buildings.
 Grants have been used to revitalize buildings such as town halls, museums, theaters, libraries, recreation centers and other municipal buildings.
-If your municipality or non-profit organization owns a historic property, you may be eligible to apply for a Historic Preservation Grant to assist with the cost of repairing and maintaining your building or structure.
+If your municipality or non-profit organization owns a historic property, you may be eligible to apply for a Historic Preservation Grant to assist with the cost of repairs, maintenance, and accessibility improvements.